-Crude petroleum & natural gas and computer, electronic & optical products were the most imported products by the EU every year between 2014 and 2018.
+Computer, electronic & optical products and crude petroleum & natural gas were the most imported products by the EU every year between 2015 and 2019.

-In 2018, the top 5 EU import products were crude petroleum and natural gas, computer, electronic and optical products (both 14 % of total imports), machinery & equipment, chemicals & chemical products (7 %), machinery & equipment and motor vehicles, trailers and semi-trailers (both 6 %).
+In 2019, the top 5 EU import products were computer, electronic and optical products, crude petroleum and natural gas (both 13 % of total imports), chemicals & chemical products (7 %), machinery & equipment and motor vehicles, trailers and semi-trailers (both 6 %).

 This article focuses on the most significant goods by value (according to the CPA classification) in extra-EU imports.
-It presents statistics for the EU-28 from 2014 to 2018.
+It presents statistics for the EU-27 from 2015 to 2019.
 Imported goods can be final goods but can also be important inputs for European industries.
 The article discusses the share of individual Member States in total extra-EU imports for the five most imported product groups.
-Additionally, it shows the share these product groups have in each Member States’ total extra-EU imports of goods.
+Additionally, it shows the share these product groups have in each Member State's total extra-EU imports of goods.

 The article is part of an online publication providing recent statistics on international trade in goods, covering information on the EU's main partners, main products traded, specific characteristics of trade as well as background information.

 The CPA classification consists of 40 products.
-The 24 most imported products (with a value of more than EUR 10 billion in 2018) are shown in Table 1 while the other 16 are grouped as "Other".
-For 15 of the products, the imports reached a high point in 2018.
-The most imported product, 'Crude petroleum and natural gas' was one of the exceptions and was overtaken by 'Computer, electronic and optical products'.
+The 24 most imported products (with a value of more than EUR 10 billion in 2019) are shown in Table 1, while the other 16 are grouped as "Other".
+For 19 of the products, the imports reached a high point in 2019.
+The second most imported product, 'Crude petroleum and natural gas' was one of the exceptions and was overtaken by 'Computer, electronic and optical products'.

-The composition of total EU imports of goods in 2018 for the 24 CPA groups (Table1) is shown in Figure 1.
-The top two products 'Crude petroleum and natural gas' (oil & gas) with 14.3 % and 'Computer, electronic and optical products' (computers) with 13.6 % together account for over a quarter of all imports.
-Following at a distance, the next three products are 'Chemicals and chemical products' (chemicals) with 6.8 %, 'Machinery and equipment n.e.c' (machines) with 6.0 %, 'Chemicals and chemical products' (chemicals) with 5.9 % and 'Basic metals' (metals) with 5.8 %.
+The composition of total EU imports of goods in 2019 for the 24 CPA groups in table 1 is shown in Figure 1.
+The top two products, 'Computer, electronic and optical products' (computers) with 13.4 % and 'Crude petroleum and natural gas' (oil & gas) with 12.9 %, together account for over a quarter of all imports.
+Following at a distance, the next three products are 'Chemicals and chemical products' (chemicals) with 6.8 %, 'Machinery and equipment n.e.c' (machines) with 6.5 % and 'Motor vehicles, trailers and semi-trailers' (cars) with 5.9 %.
 It is on these five product groups that the rest of the article will concentrate.

-These 5 top product groups from 2018 were continuously in the top 5 from 2014 to 2018.
-Throughout the whole period, the same product groups occupied the top two places, namely computers and oil & gas, with the former overtaking the latter as the most imported product in 2015, in part due to falling prices for crude petroleum.
-However, in 2018, oil & gas became the most trade product once again.
-The other three products changed places throughout the period, but always remained close to each other.
+These 5 top product groups from 2019 were continuously in the top 5 from 2015 to 2019.
+Throughout the whole period, the same product groups occupied the top two places, namely computers and oil & gas, with the former overtaking the latter as the most imported product in 2019, in part due to falling prices for crude petroleum.
+The other three products remained close to each other during the whole period.

 Crude petroleum and natural gas